cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ### Single availability zone Kubernetes clusters

-If your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR outcomes for your PostgreSQL databases, pushing the single point of failure (SPoF) to the level of the zone as much as possible.
-I.e. the zone has to have an outage before your CloudNativePG clusters suffer an outage.
+If your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR outcomes for your PostgreSQL databases, pushing the single point of failure (SPoF) to the level of the zone as much as possible - i.e. the zone must have an outage before your CloudNativePG clusters suffer a failure.

 This scenario is typical of self-managed on-premise Kubernetes clusters, where only one data center is available.